-Galliford Try’s business is quite easy to understand: it is split into roughly into three divisions offering building homes, redevelopments and construction.
+Galliford Try’s business is quite easy to understand.
+It is split into roughly into three divisions offering building homes, redevelopments and construction.
 In terms of revenue, construction is by far the largest, delivering over half of revenues.
-This is no surprise considering the scale of contracts it takes on, which tend to be extremely large and complex.
+This is no surprise considering the scale of contracts it takes on.
+These tend to be extremely large and complex.

 There is no real hiding that construction is a much lower margin business than building homes.
 The metrics for margins are here (taken from Stockopedia, most recent year on the right):

 This compares to close to 20% for home-only operations.
-As we can see, Galliford’s home-building division (Linden Homes) does deliver this type of margin (19.5% in the last year), but this is dragged down by the others: Partnerships has a margin of around 5%, and Construction barely creeps above 0% and is actually negative once exceptionals are factored in.
+As we can see, Galliford’s home-building division (Linden Homes) does deliver this type of margin (19.5% in the last year).
+But this is dragged down by the others.
+Partnerships has a margin of around 5%.
+Construction barely creeps above 0% and is actually negative once exceptionals are factored in.

 It is already known that this division is the real problem child, and has had an adverse effect on the balance sheet.
-Cash has increased here, but so has net debt, which isn’t a great thing in an industry where many players are building up this balance in preparation for turbulence ahead.
-The equity raise of last year allowed the company to move back into a net cash position but that is anticipated to be used up thanks to the recent problems.
+Cash has increased here, but so has net debt.
+This isn’t a great thing in an industry where many players are building up this balance in preparation for turbulence ahead.
+The equity raise of last year allowed the company to move back into a net cash position.
+That is anticipated to be used up thanks to the recent problems.

-Perhaps talking about the construction problems are irrelevant now, because the company has signalled its intent to reduce its exposure to this side of the business.
-That is too late to avoid the current problems, for which it will be committed to sort out, but may avoid a similar situation in the future.
+Perhaps talking about the construction problems are irrelevant now.
+The company has signalled its intent to reduce its exposure to this side of the business.
+That is too late to avoid the current problems, for which it will be committed to sort out.
+However, this may avoid a similar situation in the future.

 One of the key differences between this and Carillion/Interserve is that the company is not indebted to the extent where the whole company is at risk.
 Finance costs were £17.7m in the past year, and profits after tax were £118m.
 On the cashflow statement though, this was not as rosy:

 This is quite a classic scenario about the dangers of construction companies.
-As we have seen with Keller large contracts are often problematic because there a price is fixed upfront but cost-overruns can eat into profit.
+As we have seen with Keller large contracts are often problematic.
+This is because there a price is fixed upfront but cost-overruns can eat into profit.
 With profits so thin, this means often taking a loss in order to deliver.

 The origins are in putting in low bids to get work, but failing to deliver can get companies into real problems.
 The nature of these complex projects mean that even small problems can prove to be very expensive.
 And ultimately it is the investors that suffer, either by dilution or the company increasing debt and risks.

-Sadly there is no real way for Galliford to immediately step away and winding down contracts may take some time, blighting the accounts with impairments and exceptional costs.
-Credibility is also an issue here, with somehow these issues not being on the table in November, but suddenly becoming apparent today.
+Sadly there is no real way for Galliford to immediately step away and winding down contracts may take some time.
+This is blighting the accounts with impairments and exceptional costs.
+Credibility is also an issue here.
+Somehow these issues were not being on the table in November, but suddenly becoming apparent today.